What’s a fireplace surround? Most people are familiar with this item through its more common name, the fireplace mantle.

 One of the last remaining elements of design that adorns the interior of people’s homes today is the mantle of the fireplace.
 In many homes, it can be the stylistic crown jewel of the interior, if it’s done right.

-A good mantelpiece will also help increase the selling power of your home, so you’ll want to make sure that it’s a solid piece with a wide-ranging appeal.
-You might want to stick with more neutral colors because stained and colored products can quickly fall out of vogue every decade or half-decade (remember when orange and yellow was going to last forever, and then the seventies ended?).
+A good mantelpiece will also help increase the selling power of your home, so you’ll want to make sure that it’s a solid piece with a wide-ranging appeal (does a fireplace add value to a home? read it here) You might want to stick with more neutral colors because stained and colored products can quickly fall out of vogue every decade or half-decade (remember when orange and yellow was going to last forever, and then the seventies ended?).

 You’ll want to make sure you’re installing a quality product with a reputable company, because you want the mantelpiece to be a lasting, low-maintenance feature of your home, and with all the changes in temperature and humidity going on around the fireplace (especially if you use it more frequently) you’ll want to make sure it doesn’t’ warp or crack.